braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

     * [Apple's guide on universal links](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content) explains how to create the AASA file.
 2. Host the AASA file in your click-recording domain server.
 The file should be hosted in the path: `click.example.com/.well-known/apple-app-site-association`.

-See the [SparkPost documentation](https://support.sparkpost.com/docs/tech-resources/deep-links-self-serve) to learn how to:
-* Configure the AASA file for SparkPost.
-* Set custom link sub-paths.
+See the [SparkPost documentation](https://support.sparkpost.com/docs/tech-resources/deep-links-self-serve) to learn how to configure the AASA file for SparkPost and set custom link sub-paths.

 {% alert important %}
 Once the AASA file is hosted, any change of your OneLink configuration (modification or replacement) requires generating a new AASA file.